chroma-core/chroma/clients/js/packages/chromadb-client/README.md

 Chroma is the open-source embedding database.
 Chroma makes it easy to build LLM apps by making knowledge, facts, and skills pluggable for LLMs.

 **This package provides embedding libraries as peer dependencies**, allowing you to manage your own versions of embedding libraries and keep your dependency tree lean by not bundling dependencies you don't use.
+For a thick client with bundled embedding functions, install `chromadb`.

 ## Features